 Best places to stay in Charleston in Downtown:

-Best mid-range hotel: Francis Marion Hotel This 4-star hotel provides a full-service spa, an on-site restaurant serving classic Southern cuisine, and a fully-equipped fitness center.
+mid-range ($$): Francis Marion Hotel This 4-star hotel provides a full-service spa, an on-site restaurant serving classic Southern cuisine, and a fully-equipped fitness center.
 It has guest rooms with a flat-screen TV with premium cable channels, a custom-made vanity, a seating area, and a coffee maker.

-Best budget hotel: Homewood Suites By Hilton Charleston Historic District This 3-star hotel has an outdoor swimming pool, private parking, a bar, a 24-hour front desk, a business center, and free WiFi.
-All rooms are fitted with air conditioning, a flat-screen TV with satellite channels, a dishwasher, a coffee machine, a shower, a hairdryer, a desk, and a private bathroom, free toiletries, and bed linen.🔍FIND BEST HOTELS IN DOWNTOWN
+budget ($): Homewood Suites By Hilton Charleston Historic District This 3-star hotel has an outdoor swimming pool, private parking, a bar, a 24-hour front desk, a business center, and free WiFi.
+All rooms are fitted with air conditioning, a flat-screen TV with satellite channels, a dishwasher, a coffee machine, a shower, a hairdryer, a desk, and a private bathroom, free toiletries, and bed linen.🔍MORE HOTELS IN DOWNTOWN

 2. French Quarter, where to stay in Charleston for couples